How engineers at Netflix and PagerDuty outsmart incidents with Slack

 - Post-incident, information can be pulled from Slack to complete a PagerDuty postmortem

-‘Slack and PagerDuty fulfil three major objectives,’ Marshall explains.
-‘Enabling efficient communication and collaboration, accelerating the rapid resolution of an incident and improving the overall resolution process.’
+“Slack and PagerDuty fulfill three major objectives,” Marshall explains.
+“Enabling efficient communication and collaboration, accelerating the rapid resolution of an incident and improving the overall resolution process.”

 Equipping teams at Netflix to efficiently address incidents